miaoli-psy/miaoli-psy.github.io/research.md

 ## Publications
 of Menie, M. A. W., te Nijenhuis, J., Shibaev, V., Li, M., & Smit, J. (2019).
 Are the effects of lead exposure linked to the g factor?
-A meta-analysis.
-Personality and Individual Differences, 137, 184-191.
+A meta-analysis. *Personality and Individual Differences*, *137*, 184-191.

 Ding, X. F (2017) Shiyan xinli xue Shiyan zhidao shouce [An Experiment Instruction Manual of Experimental Psychology].
 Wuhan: Shijie tushu chuban gongsi.
 (Contributed to the authorship)

+## Conferences & Communications
+*coming soon*

 ## Working Papers and Works in Progress
 TO BE CONTINUE!